Portuguese India: Francisco de Almeida

-On 25 March 1505, Francisco de Almeida was appointed Viceroy of India, on the condition that he would set up four forts on the southwestern Indian coast: at Anjediva, Cannanore, Cochin and Quilon.
-Francisco de Almeida left Portugal with a fleet of 22 vessels with 1,500 men.
+On 25 March 1505, Francisco de Almeida was appointed Viceroy of India by Manuel I of Portugal, on the condition that he would set up four forts on the southwestern Indian coast: Anjediva, Cannanore, Cochin and Quilon.
+Almeida left Portugal with a fleet of 22 vessels carrying 1,500 men that same day.

-On 13 September, Francisco de Almeida reached Anjadip island, where he immediately started the construction of Fort Anjediva.
-On 23 October, with the permission of the friendly ruler of Kōlattir, he started building Fort St Angelo of Cannanore, leaving Lourenço de Brito in charge with 150 men and two ships.
+On 13 September, Almeida reached Anjadip Island, where he started the construction of Fort Anjediva.
+On 23 October, with the permission of the friendly ruler of Kolattunādu, he started building Fort St Angelo of Cannanore, leaving Lourenço de Brito in charge with 150 men and two ships.

-On 31 October 1505 Francisco de Almeida then reached Cochin, with only 8 vessels left.
-There he learned that the Portuguese traders at Quilon had been killed.
-He decided to send his son Lourenço de Almeida with 6 ships, who destroyed 27 Calicut vessels in the harbour of Quilon.
+On 31 October 1505, Almeida reached Cochin with only eight vessels left in the fleet.
+There, he learned that the Portuguese traders at Quilon had been killed.
+He decided to dispatch his son Lourenço de Almeida to exact vengeance.
+With six ships, Lourenço destroyed 27 Calicut vessels in Quilon's harbour.
 Almeida took up residence in Cochin and strengthened Fort Manuel.

-The Zamorin prepared a large fleet of 200 ships to oppose the Portuguese, but in March 1506 Lourenço de Almeida (son of Francisco) was victorious in a sea battle at the entrance to the harbour, in the Battle of Cannanore (1506), an important setback for the fleet of the Zamorin.
-Thereupon Lourenço de Almeida explored the coastal waters southwards to Colombo, in what is now Sri Lanka.
-In Cannanore, however, a new ruler, hostile to the Portuguese and friendly with the Zamorin, attacked the Portuguese garrison, leading to the Siege of Cannanore.
+The Zamorin prepared a fleet of 200 ships to oppose the Portuguese, but in March 1506, Lourenço de Almeida was victorious in the Battle of Cannanore (1506), forcing the Zamorin to retreat, though leaving most of his fleet intact.
+Lourenço de Almeida went on to explore the coastal waters southwards to Colombo, in what is now Sri Lanka, where he established a treaty with King Parakramabahu VIII.
+In Cannanore, a new ruler, hostile to the Portuguese and friendly with the Zamorin, attacked the Portuguese garrison, leading to the Siege of Cannanore.

-In 1507 Almeida's mission was strengthened by the arrival of Tristão da Cunha's squadron.
-Afonso de Albuquerque's squadron had, however, split from that of Cunha off East Africa and was independently conquering territories in the Persian Gulf to the west.
+In 1507 Almeida's forces were strengthened by the arrival of Tristão da Cunha's squadron.
+Afonso de Albuquerque's squadron had split from Cunha's off East Africa and was independently conquering territories in the Persian Gulf to the west.

-In March 1508 a Portuguese squadron under command of Lourenço de Almeida was attacked by a combined Mameluk Egyptian and Gujarat Sultanate fleet at Chaul and Dabul respectively, led by admirals Mirocem and Meliqueaz in the Battle of Chaul.
-Lourenço de Almeida died after a fierce fight in this battle.
-Mamluk-Indian resistance was, however, to be decisively defeated at the Battle of Diu.
+In March 1508, a Portuguese squadron under the command of Lourenço de Almeida was attacked by a combined Mameluk Egyptian and Gujarat Sultanate fleet at Chaul and Dabul respectively, led by admirals Mirocem and Meliqueaz in the Battle of Chaul.
+Whilst Lourenço de Almeida died in the battle, Mamluk-Indian resistance was decisively defeated at the Battle of Diu in 1509.